Unit Disciplinary Policy Overview

 - Member suspension is increased to a maximum two months instead of one.

-- REMOVAL FROM AVIATION - Any Warrant Officer whose actions are not in line with the expectations of officers within the 2nd Battalion, 75th Ranger Regiment may be removed from the 160th SOAR (A).
+- REMOVAL FROM AVIATION - Any Warrant Officer or Candidate whose actions are not in line with the expectations of officers within the 2nd Battalion, 75th Ranger Regiment may be removed from the 160th SOAR (A).

 - RECOMMENDATION OF FORMAL ACTION - Any disciplinary actions that exceed the above listed actions may be submitted to Battalion HQ for approval. (example: recommendation of demotion, etc)